-As the revenue cycle becomes more complex and automated, artificial intelligence (AI) and machine learning (ML) solutions offer the most scalable, sustainable way forward.
+As the revenue cycle becomes more complex and automated, artificial intelligence (AI), and more recently, generative AI, along with machine learning (ML) solutions offer the most scalable, sustainable way forward.
 To implement AI in healthcare, CFOs and revenue cycle leaders should systematically think through the current pain points in the revenue cycle and then determine which applications of AI would have the biggest impact.

 The revenue cycle is evolving into a set of automated processes.
 Hospitals and health systems that once relied on complex staff workflows for tasks like determining patient eligibility and attaining prior authorization are now automating these functions.